bcgov/ols-geocoder/docs/src/content/docs/batch-geocoder/application-guide.md

+---
+title: "Application Guide"
-# Submitting an address list to the batch geocoder interactively
+description: "Step-by-step tutorial for submitting addresses to the batch geocoder."
+---

 This document describes the process of submitting a list of addresses to the batch geocoder.

 ## Preliminaries

-If you don't have an active BC IDIR account, you will have to [register](https://github.com/bcgov/ols-geocoder/blob/gh-pages/bc-location-services/batch-geocoder-registration.md) with the batch geocoder using a BCeID account.
+If you don't have an active BC IDIR account, you will have to [register](../batch-geocoder/registration) with the batch geocoder using a BCeID account.

 You will also need a list of addresses in a format and schema the batch geocoder understands.
 For help with this, click [here](https://www2.gov.bc.ca/assets/gov/data/geographic/location-services/geocoder/batch_address_data_prep.pdf).
 For the purposes of this tutorial, we have provided an address list if you don't have one.